Don’t Turn Giving Tuesday Into a Money Grab

 Has it been a while since you updated your mailing lists?
 Did you have an influx of address changes, returned mail, and bounced emails after you sent your year-end appeal?
 This is a good time to clean up and update both your direct mail and email mailing lists.

-Don’t wait until right before your next mailing to clean up your donor data.
-If it’s been a while since you’ve done this, then you really need to do what is known as data hygiene.
+Don’t wait until right before your next mailing or campaign to clean up your donor data.
+If it’s been a while since you’ve done this, then you need to do what’s known as data hygiene.

 Even though it’s tedious, have someone who’s familiar with your donors (your development director?) go through your mailing lists and CRM/database to see if you need to make any additions, changes, and deletions.